D0GL0V3R/D0GL0V3R.github.io/_posts/2026-05-16-UMCS-2026-First-Attack-Defense-CTF-Experience.md

 But it was also one of the most valuable learning experiences I've had so far.

-The competition consists of two stages.
-The first stage was a traditional online Jeopardy-style CTF where teams solved challenges to earn points.
-The top 15 teams would qualify for the finals, which would be held physically at the University of Malaya in an Attack-Defense format.
+The competition had two stages:

+1. A traditional online Jeopardy-style CTF, where teams solved challenges to earn points.
+2. An in-person final at the University of Malaya in an Attack-Defense format, where the top 15 teams qualified.

 We made it through the first round and the excitement lasted right up until we realised that none of us had ever played an Attack-Defense CTF before.